 - What Is The FICO SBSS Score And How Is It Calculated?

 - How Can You Improve Your FICO SBSS Score?

 To be fair, we know we have a personal credit score and what it says about our personal credit history.
 However, many business owners understand that their personal credit will likely be part of any business creditworthiness decisions.
 This can make understanding the difference between personal credit and business credit a bit confusing.

-Making Business Credit Decisions Isn’t Easy for Lenders
+Making Business Credit Decisions Isn’t Easy For Lenders

 It’s not hard to understand that a small business owner looking for a loan or line of credit may not be too concerned about the ease or difficulty facing lenders as they make creditworthiness decisions — but they should.
 As a business owner, if you understand what lenders are looking for, it will help you prepare.
-In addition, it should improve the odds of finding the financing you need.
+Also, it should improve the odds of finding the financing you need.

 The fact that many businesses don’t is illustrated by a report published every year by the Federal Reserve.
 The Fed’s Small Business Credit Survey dives into the landscape of small business lending, the availability of funds, and some of the challenges faced by small businesses seeking borrowed capital.
 Their 2019 report, reflecting 2018 data (the most recent), reports that less than half (47%) of the businesses that applied for financing receive the money they were looking for.
 In other words, the odds of success with a lender is less than winning the flip of a coin.

 Not very good odds.